muratk5n/thirdwave/en/README.md

 ---

-Both Canada and UK took in a lot of immigration but their GDP Per Capita was flat.
+Both Canada and UK took in a lot of immigrants but their GDP Per Capita was flat.
 2% ppl increase with 2% GDP increase means no change.
-GDP Per Capita captures capability, power, so it is a key measure.
-It is likely UK/Canada did not get skilled immigration.
-In UK's case maybe this issue backfired, led to Brexit?
+GDP Per Capita captures capability, power, so it is key.

+Looking at graph we can say UK/Canada did not get skilled immigration.
+For UK maybe this backfired, led to Brexit?
 There are bunch of new people around you, but you are not getting disproportionately richer bcz of it 🤨

 <img width="340" src="https://pbs.twimg.com/media/E03sBtlX0Akvzai?format=jpg&name=small"/>